hashicorp/terraform-provider-aws/website/docs/r/service_discovery_instance.html.markdown

 * `service_id` - (Required, ForceNew) The ID of the service that you want to use to create the instance.
 * `attributes` - (Required) A map contains the attributes of the instance.
 Check the [doc](https://docs.aws.amazon.com/cloud-map/latest/api/API_RegisterInstance.html#API_RegisterInstance_RequestSyntax) for the supported attributes and syntax.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the instance.

 ## Import

 Service Discovery Instance can be imported using the service ID and instance ID, e.g.